Skip to content

 Prepare for an exciting career at Humber.
 Learn a new skillset to enable you to work with inter-disciplinary teams in hospitals, medical centres, community services, correctional and probation facilities, schools, and in private and public facilities.
 Guide patients, clients, families and members of vulnerable populations through complex health and social care systems and difficult decision-making processes.

 You will acquire skills to assess diverse clients’ service priorities and to develop personalized care plans.
 Building on your current professional knowledge and practice, you will learn about the complex systems in which support services are provided to patients and clients.
 Through hands-on work experience and in-class learning, you can expect to attain and exceed the practice-ready knowledge, skills and attitude employers are seeking.
-In addition, you will learn how professional roles and responsibilities intersect.
+In addition, you will learn the business and economics of service delivery systems and how professional roles and responsibilities intersect.

 Courses Open "Courses" to view individual course delivery modes.